Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **[Town Square - Witches' Shop]**

 Talk to the Witch to the right.
 Then get out of the shop.

+Needless to say to buy anything you need while you're here.

 **[Town Square - Fountain Area]**